Colvars/colvars/tests/README.md

 Some Colvars features are specific to a certain engine: for example, not all codes implement atom name-based or PDB file-based selections, or Colvars may be using code from that engine to perform a computation.
 For those cases, additional tests are also found in the `<engine>/tests/library` folder.
 There is also a `<engine>/tests/interface` folder to test functionality that is unique to that code.

-*Aside from the above exceptions, it is highly recommended to create test inputs in this folder, so that they may be reused and their features tested in every scenario.*
+*Aside from the above exceptions, it is highly recommended to create test inputs at the top level, i.e. inside this folder, so that they may be reused and their features tested in every scenario.*

 ### Adding a new test